On asymptotic expansions of ergodic integrals for $\Z^d$-extensions of translation flows: Abstract

 \subsection{Ergodic properties}

-Although the main result of this paper gives rational ergodicity of $\phi_t$ (with rates), we can use the more classical method of establishing the essential value $1$ for a first return map of this flow.
-This in particular will enable us to prove that the Frobenius function is not a coboundary.
+Although the main result of this paper gives rational ergodicity of $\phi_t$ (with rates), we can use the more classical method of establishing the essential value $1$ (for $\Z$-extensions, and for $\Z^d$ extensions we need a basis of $\Z^d$ as essential values) for a first return map of this flow.

+A key obstruction for ergodicity is when the Frobenius fonction is a $\psi$-coboundary, \textit{i.e.} when there exists a measurable function $g: X \to \mathbb Z$ such that $F = g \circ \psi - g$.
+In particular, we show in this section that the Frobenius function is not a coboundary.